Our Reasonable Accommodation Policy

 - Visual impairment

-If there is anything that could impact your course or assessment work that you would like us to be aware of, please let us know as soon as possible.
+If there is anything that could impact your training or your assessment work that you would like us to be aware of, please let us know as soon as possible before your course begins.

 How to communicate your requirements